Energinet-DataHub/ARCHIVED-geh-charges/README.md

 | [Request for Prices](docs/business-processes/request-for-prices.md) |
 | [Settlement master data for metering point - fee, subscription and tariff links](docs/business-processes/settlement_master_data.md)

+## Getting Started

+Learn how to get started with Green Energy Hub [here](https://github.com/Energinet-DataHub/green-energy-hub/blob/main/docs/getting-started.md).

+Learn how to get a development environment up and running for development, debugging, testing or evaluation purposes [here](docs/local-development/README.md).

 ## Architecture

 The architecture diagram below illustrates both current state of the Charges domain as well as future work, last-mentioned being illustrated by grey arrows and components with lowered opacity.